smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * main information they want from your website

 ####So, why should you bother?
 If your customers are people like you then congratulations, you're very lucky.
 It will be fairly easy to work out what they need.
-However, if your customers are not like you, or your company has a number of different types of customers, then ideally you need to work out what they need – rather than guess!
+However, if your customers are not like you, or your company has a number of different types of customers, then ideally you need to work out what they need.
+Don't just guess!
 Then you can produce focused content that appeals to your customers rather than any old content that might not.
 I always think about what persona or personas I'm writing for when I produce a new piece of content.
 This way I remain focused on who I'm writing for as well as where I should promote that content.

 ###Mock-up wireframes